 4. The mature fruit is the fruit ready for harvesting.
 This stage is reached when the flesh is still firm and has not become juicy but has started colouring around the stone.
-Observations on the lenticels and the speckling of the skin should be made from the lateral side of fruit.
+Observations on the lenticels should be made from the lateral side of fruit.